What does “okaasan” mean in Japanese?

 - san – さん : an honorific suffix often used after a name to make it sound polite.

-These three components tell us that “okaasan” is literally the polite expression for ‘mother’ in Japanese.
+From these three components, we can understand that okaasan is literally the polite expression for a mother in Japanese.
 And actually, it is.
 In Japan, children call their mothers with showing their respect.
 It’s also worth mentioning here that this noun is not suitable for formal situations.
 Japanese people often try to be polite by lowering their positions.
 In formal situations, therefore, they often call their mothers in a less polite way: they do not want to respect their mothers more than the listeners in conversations.

 「okaasan!」 to kanojo ga saken da – 「お母さん!」と彼女が叫んだ (「おかあさん!」とかのじょがさけんだ)